tammahasya/superstore-sales-and-customer-analysis/README.md

 The analysis leverages multiple tools:
 - **SQL (BigQuery):** for data cleaning, aggregation, and metrics
 - **Tableau Public:** for interactive visualizations, regional performance, and dashboards
-- **R (tidyverse & ggplot2):** for customer segmentation, top products per segment, and advanced visualizations
+- **R (tidyverse):** for customer segmentation, top products per segment, and advanced visualizations

 ---